Matters of life and death: an investigation of “living wills” and other advance directives

 So are today’s forms any better?
 Can we learn some general lessons about usability from them?

 Living wills are legal documents.
-I wanted a sample of documents that were comparable, so I looked to the US where they are governed by state law but those laws are somewhat similar.
+I wanted a sample of documents that were comparable, so I looked to the USA where they are governed by state law but those laws are somewhat similar.
 I chose six US states: Alabama, Georgia, Maryland, New Mexico, South Carolina, and Wyoming.
 I thought they would give me a good spread of approaches.

 1. Understand the various terms used and their meaning in your state.
 (Comprehension—or “understanding the task”).